-The Internet can be a daunting place for someone new to the world of content and content marketing.
+The Internet can be a daunting place for someone new to the world of content marketing and content outreach.
 While it might seem like we all know our way around the world wide web, the hourly visits to Facebook, daily email checks and quick glances at the celebrity gossip or football scores just aren’t enough – it’s much bigger than that and there are certainly some scary places and people out there!

 For someone new to content marketing, the prospect of searching the net for blogs and contacting bloggers who might be interested in posting something you’ve written is an intimidating one.
 If only it was as simple as “Please sir, will you post my article on your website for me?
 Why yes, dear boy, of course I can.
 Thank you very much, you’re too kind.”
 Alas, it is not.
 Far from it.